nya-furball/gpgs/README.md

 A understanding more than just a high level overview of how to use GPG is required.
 You need to understand how to use GPG practically against your adversaries in order to prevent fuck-ups during your communications process.
 It is also recommended for you to have a solid understanding of public key cryptography before using the script.
 The cryptography used in this tool is NOT quantum-resistant.

 ### Features and Limitations:

 #### Limitations:
 This script CANNOT:

 - Secure messages encrypted on a compromised client
-- Protect you against untrustworthy recipients
+- Protect you against untrustworthy or compromised recipients
+- Protect you and your recipient against being physically compromised by torture
 - Prevent you from getting [MITMed](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) IF you do not establish trust securely prior to using the script
+- Protect your long term identity from compromise
-- Protect you AND/OR your recipient against being [rubber-hosed](https://en.wikipedia.org/wiki/Rubber-hose_cryptanalysis) (see xkcd [#538](https://xkcd.com/538/)) for specific message contents if an adversary knows enough context to determine what might be sent in the past
+- Protect you AND/OR your recipient against being [rubber-hosed](https://en.wikipedia.org/wiki/Rubber-hose_cryptanalysis) (see xkcd [#538](https://xkcd.com/538/)) for the actual messages (contrast compelled to give up key material below), eg:
+  - an adversary knows enough context to determine what might be sent in the past and tortures you to tell them what you said to your friend instead of giving them your keys to decrypt messages
 - Protect against adversaries using quantum computers to recover encrypted messages captured in the past
 - Protect your metadata
+- Provide deniability/repudiability (not part of design goal, see [pgpfan:repudiability](https://articles.59.ca/doku.php?id=pgpfan:repudiability) and other articles on [pgpfan](https://articles.59.ca/doku.php?id=pgpfan:index) for reasons)

 #### Features:
 IF AND ONLY IF both clients (sender/receiver) are not compromised AND you are not being [MITMed](https://en.wikipedia.org/wiki/Man-in-the-middle_attack), this script CAN: